Bigu (grain avoidance): Famine foods

 The Chinese published the oldest book on famine foods: the Jiuhuang Bencao 救荒本草 "Materia Medica for the Relief of Famine".
 Zhu Su 朱橚 (1361–1425), the fifth son of the Hongwu Emperor, compiled this treatise describing 414 famine food plants.
 Bernard Read (1946) translated the Jiuhuang bencao into English.

 Modern interpretations

-The ancient Daoist practice of bigu grain avoidance resonates in present-day trends such as some low-carbohydrate diets, grain-free diets, and cyclic ketogenic diets.
-Gluten-free diets do not apply here since most gluten-free advocates consume large amounts of grains (oats, corn, rice, etc.) and sugars.

 Schipper uses medical terminology to explain grain avoidance.

 One can advance positive explanations for this belief, and the practice that derives from it, if one thinks, for example, of the relative abundance of feces produced by cereals as compared to that produced by a diet of meat.
 The conclusion of recent studies on the harmful effect of excessive amounts of carbohydrates in the form of sugar and bread, have led some to see the Taoist abstinence from cereals as the result of an ancient empiricism in matters of diet.

 Some contemporary researchers are clinically investigating bigu fasting.